COVID-19 pandemic in Bhutan: Impact

 As part of its responses to the pandemic, the government created a one-year income grant to reduce the impact of a loss of income.
 Banks in the country moved to forgive loan interest rates for six months.
 The Government of Bhutan also allotted free 1GB data to all the users using Bhutanese mobile operators.

 Agriculture

-Farmers reported large increases in sales, as Bhutanese buy local produce, due to facing import hurdles.

-The Vegetable market workers are providing food essentials to foreign diplomacies as well as in remote areas.
+Farmers reported large increases in sales, as Bhutanese buy local produce because of pandemic-induced import hurdles.
+The vegetable market workers were providing food essentials to foreign diplomacies as well as in remote areas.

 Education

 All schools have been closed countrywide, leaving almost 190,000 students to attend classes online.
-Printed study material is distributed to students that do not have access to the internet, in addition to radio broadcasts.
+Printed study material was distributed to students that did not have access to the Internet, in addition to radio broadcasts.

 Tourism

 Bhutan Airlines suspended all flights, leaving only Druk Air to provide air transport to and from Bhutan.
-As of 23 March 2020, only one tourist remained in the country.
-Druk air also conducts repatriation flights when directed by the Government of Bhutan.
+As of 23 March 2020, only one tourist had remained in the country.
+Druk Air also conducted repatriation flights when directed by the Government of Bhutan.